11 Utility Tools for Data Scientists

 # Calculate statistics

-While code-based visualization is powerful, sometimes you need standalone tools for creating diagrams and flowcharts.
+While code-based visualisation is powerful, sometimes you need standalone tools for creating diagrams and flowcharts.

-Diagram.net is a free online diagramming tool that works with various diagram types.
+diagrams.net is a free, open-source online diagramming tool that works with various diagram types.

 Key features for data scientists: